OliviaRodri/CEA_DEEP_LEARNING/README.md

    * Description of the communication protocols
      - Slack (messaging)
      - Zoom (group meetings)
-     - Git (working on your branch and creating pull request
+     - Git (working on your branch and creating pull requests)
    * Individual Branches established, and each team member with min of four commits - Complete